Lenovo Vibe Z2 Pro

 The Lenovo Vibe Z2 Pro is an Android smartphone released in 2014.
-Support install LineageOS 19.

 Design and performance

 The Vibe Z2 Pro has a 6-inch, 2560-by-1440 pixel display.
 It has a Snapdragon 801 processor, 3 gigabytes of RAM, and 32 gigabytes of storage.
 It has a 16-megapixel rear camera with optical image stabilization, a dual LED flash, the ability to record 4K video, scene auto-detection, high dynamic range, and a low-light mode for night use.
 The battery has a capacity of 4,000 mAh.
 It has two micro-SIM slots.
 It has metallic unibody chassis with a metallic finish.
 The device measures 156 by 81.2 by 7.7 millimeters and weighs 176 grams.

 The Vibe Z2 Pro runs Google's Android 4.4 "KitKat" operating system with Lenovo's Vibe 2.0 user interface.
 It will also come with apps such as SHAREit, for wireless content sharing, SYNCit, for data backups via cloud, and SEEit, for photo management, pre-installed.